jhoughes/FromVMsToKubernetes/README.md

 #Adding a note to say hi from Canada 2021 VMUG Virtual UserCon

 #Adding a note to say hi from KC 2021 VMUG Virtual UserCon

+#Adding a note to say hi from Cincy 2021 VMUG Virtual UserCon

+Hi Tim Smith